Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analysis framework

-We showed in the previous section that $\ee \|x_k-x_\star\|^2\le \hat U_k$ for the approximate SG method, where $\hat U_k$ is the solution to~\eqref{eq:opt_simpler}.
+We showed in the previous section that $\ee \|x_k-x_\star\|^2\le \hat U_k$ for biased SGD, where $\hat U_k$ is the solution to~\eqref{eq:opt_simpler}.
 We now derive an analytical recursive formula for $\hat U_k$.
 Let us simplify the optimization problem~\eqref{eq:opt_simpler}.
 Eliminating $\rho,\lambda,\mu$, we obtain

 The assumptions on $\alpha_k$ from Corollary~\ref{thm:cor1} also imply that $a_k \ge 0$ and $b_k \ge 0$.
 We may now solve this problem explicitly and we summarize the solution to~\eqref{eq:opt_simpler2} in the following lemma.